-If so, I am a bit jealous, because you are about be charmed by some of the most beautiful countries on Earth!
-Croatia has countless spots to visit!
+If so, I am a bit jealous, because you are about to be charmed by one of the most beautiful countries on Earth!
+Croatia has countless places to visit!

-Plitvice Lakes National Park should be in your Croatian bucket list for sure!
+Have you heard about the amazing waterfalls in Croatia?
+If so, Plitvice Lakes National Park should be on your Croatian bucket list for sure!

-That is why after just 1 day in Zagreb, I left the hustle and bustle of the city and headed to this amazing natural ensemble of waterfalls.
+That is why after just 1 day in Zagreb, I left the hustle and bustle of the city and headed to this amazing natural collection of Plitvice waterfalls.